Lawton, Oklahoma: History

 The southern part of this territory was originally assigned to the Choctaw and Chickasaw.
-Following the Civil War, during which most of the Southeast tribes had allied with the Confederacy, in 1867, the United States required new treaties of peace.
+Following the Civil War, during which most of the Southeast tribes that had allied with the Confederacy in the United States required new peace treaties.
 In 1867, under the Medicine Lodge Treaty, it allotted the southwest portion of former Choctaw and Chickasaw lands to the Comanche, Kiowa, and Apache tribes.
 It had forced them to move out of East Texas and nearby areas of Arkansas.

 Fort Sill was established in 1869 after the American Civil War and commanded by Major General Philip Sheridan.
 He was leading a campaign in Indian Territory to stop raids into Texas by American Indian tribes.
-In 1874, the Red River War broke out in the region when the Comanche, Kiowa, and Southern Cheyenne left their Indian Territory reservation.
+In 1874, the Red River War broke out in the region, when the Comanche, Kiowa, and Southern Cheyenne left their Indian Territory reservation.
 Attrition and skirmishes by the US Army finally forced the return of the tribes to Indian Territory in June 1875.

 In 1891, the United States Congress appointed a commission to meet with the tribal leaders and come to an agreement allowing White settlement.
 Years of controversy and legal maneuvering ensued before President William McKinley issued a proclamation on 4 July 1901, that gave the federal government control over 2000000 acre of "surplus" Indian lands that remained after allotments of communal tribal lands to individual households under the Dawes Act.
 Under other legislation, the United States through the Dawes Commission allotted communal lands as plots to individual households of tribal members, selling off what remained as "surplus".
 These actions extinguished the tribal claims to communal lands, a condition needed for the admission of Oklahoma as a state in 1907.